shamangary/Keras-MORPH2-age-estimation/README.md

 ## Parameters

 + DEX: num_neu is the output dimension of the classfication training part.
 Range of num_neu: [1~101]
-+ Mobilenet: alpha is the paramters control the network size
++ Mobilenet: alpha is the paramters to control the network size.
+Recommended value of alpha: 1, 0.5, 0.25
 + Densenet: densenet_depth is the depth of the network (Obviously~~)

 ## Dependencies